Kratom Guides

 Addiction is the most important side effect to be aware of if you’re a kratom user.
 People who take kratom daily for extended periods may develop a physical dependence and find it hard to stop taking it without experiencing withdrawal symptoms.

 Experts recommend limiting weekly kratom intake to fewer than five days and taking at least one week off every two months.
-Taking kratom seven days a week is dangerous and will almost certainly lead to addiction.

 Stomach Ache & Nausea